 Partnership Operation - Defined as two or more persons who have agreed on the amount of their contribution (capital and effort) and the distribution of profits.
-Co-ownership of land by husband and wife or joint filing of income tax forms by husband and wife DOES NOT constitute a partnership, unless a specific agreement to share contributions, decisionmaking, profits, and liabilities exists.
+Co-ownership of land by husband and wife or joint filing of income tax forms by husband and wife DOES NOT constitute a partnership, unless a tax ionins by russaling allowing OCES NOT Constitute a partner ship, unless a specific agreement to share contributions, decisionmaking, profits, and liabilities exists.
 Production under contract or under a share rental agreement DOES NOT constitute a partnership.

-Incorporated Under State Law - A corporation is defined as a legal entity or artificial person created under the laws of a state to carry on a business.
+Incorporated Under State Law - A corporation is defined as a legal er or artificial person created under the laws of a state to carry on a busines.
 This definition does not include cooperatives.
 Also complete section 20.

-Other - Such as cooperative (defined as an incorporated or unincorporated enterprise or association created and formed jointly by the members), estate or trust (defined as a fund of money or property administered for the benefit of another individual or organization), prison farm, grazing association, Indian Resorbitation, institution run by a goovernmental or religious entity, etc.
+Other - Such as cooperative (defined as an incorporated or unincorporated enterprise or association created and formed jointly by the members), estate or trust (defined as a fund of money or property administered for the benefit of another individual or organization), prison farm, grazing association, Indiar Reservation, institution run by a governmental or religious entity, etc.

-▶ Section 20 - CORPORATE STRUCTURE
+► Section 20 - CORPORATE STRUCTURE

 This section is to be answered by corporations only.
 Answer both items.
-A family-held corporation has more than 50 percent of its stock owned by persons related by blood or marriage
+A family-held corporation has more than 50 percent of its stock owned by per sons related by blood or marriage.